sameersbn/docker-redmine/README.md

 **Only available in versions >`3.2.0-2`, >`3.1.3-1`, >`3.0.7-1` and >`2.6.9-1`**

-The image allows using to generate a backup of your Redmine installation using the `app:backup:create` command or the `redmine-backup-create` helper script.
-The generated backup consists of uploaded files, dotfiles, plugins, themes and the sql database.
+The image allows users to create backups of the Redmine installation using the `app:backup:create` command or the `redmine-backup-create` helper script.
+The generated backup consists of configuration files, uploaded files and the sql database.

-Before generating a backup stopped and removed the running instances.
+Before generating a backup — stop and remove the running instance.

 ```bash
 docker stop redmine && docker rm redmine